patoui/JavaScript30/README.md

 Leanrt how to interact with the users webcam, take in the video data, display it in a canvas and apply filters

+### Day 20

+Leanrt how to use speech recognition, output it to the page and run functions against phrases